Mihai Eminescu, a sober soul

 Mihai Eminescu was passionate about yogic spirituality, “being the first Romanian translator in the Sanskrit language”.

-He translated a Sanskrit grammar textbook into Romanian.
+He translated into Romanian a Sanskrit grammar manual.

-He needed Sanskrit because the ocidental philosophers apparently didn’t meet him, and then he looked into the World Knowledge Tank for something deeper… something authentic.
+He needed Sanskrit because Western philosophers did not seem to satisfy him and then he searched in the reservoir of Knowledge of the World for something deeper… something authentic.

 In addition to his passion for Sanskrit, the height of his soul was found in his works.